 - Use a less hazardous process or changing the hazardous chemical in the workplace.

 - Prevent workers from accessing or doing hazardous activity, process or substance.

-- When necessary, provide employees with Personal Protective Equipment (PPE).
-Using PPE should be the last resort when all other controls have been failed.
+- Provide employees with Personal Protective Equipment (PPE) when necessary.
+Using PPE should be the last resort when all other controls have failed.

 - Make sure you have more than enough first-aid and washing facilities available on the premises.

 - Often communicate with your employee.
 Listen and consider their opinions and advice on control measures.